-The position has improved over the year to 31 December 2012, the main reasons being:
+The position has improved over the year to 1 January 2013, the main reasons being:

-- a small increase in the returns available on gilts over the year leading to a small decrease to the target level of assets; and - Higher than anticipated investment returns achieved on the Scheme's assets over the year.
+- The deficit contributions paid by the employer - a small increase in the returns available on gilts over the year leading to a small decrease to the target level of assets; and - Higher than anticipated investment returns achieved on the Scheme's assets over the year.

 The Trustee realises that the funding position of the Scheme will fluctuate over time as financial and investment market conditions change.
-At the time of writing, financial conditions have improved during 2013, but it is the position at 31 December 2013 that will determine the extent of any changes needed to employer contributions.
+At the time of writing, financial conditions have improved during 2013, but it is the position at 1 January 2014 that will determine the extent of any changes needed to employer contributions.

 So long as the churches and other employers pay the necessary contributions, then the existence of a shortfall will not prevent benefits continuing to be paid in full.